Accessibility for Manitobans Act

 • Functionning member of society, yet not part of it in its entity.

-by Ginette Remillard , almost 3 years ago
+by Ginette Remillard , over 3 years ago

 My husband has Becker's muscular dystrophy.
 His condition is worsening and he is in a wheelchair.
 He is a wonderful son, brother, husband, father, computer programmer and a longtime contributing member of society.